-While there is variability across the three programs in the courses students are expected to complete, every first-year student is required to register for Theory and Method: Research Design (PSYC 301), and two consecutive semesters of Statistical Methods (PSYC 302).
-First year students are also required to attend the professional development seminar in the spring semester (and later on in their third year a second semester of the Professional Development seminar) Together with their advisors and Portfolio Committees, students will identify appropriate courses that will fulfill the remaining courses each semester.
+While there is variability across the three programs in the courses students are expected to complete, every first-year student is required to register for History, Theory and Method: Research Design (PSYC 301), and two consecutive semesters of Statistical Methods (PSYC 302).
+Together with their advisors and Portfolio Committees, students will identify appropriate courses that will fulfill the remaining courses each semester.

-Theory and Method: Research Design
+PSYC 301-History, Theory and Method: Research Design

-This class (PSYC-301) is designed to expose students to the various theoretical and methodological paradigms that have been used historically in psychology to generate knowledge and answer research questions.
+This class is designed to expose students to the various theoretical and methodological paradigms that have been used historically in psychology to generate knowledge and answer research questions.
 Students receive this instruction in the context of the development of their own Independent Research Project.

-Statistical Methods
+PSYC 302-Statistical Methods

 Students demonstrate competence in statistical methods by successfully completing each semester of the statistical methods course (PSYC 302).
 Although not common, students may petition the department to waive participation in one or both semesters of statistical methods.
-See

-Exceptions for more information.
+See Exceptions for more information.
 After completion of PSYC 302, students may complete coursework in Advanced Graduate Statistics (PSYC 337) and/or Qualitative/Interpretive Methods (PSYC 306).